SEO Tips: Choosing Relevant Keywords

 Once several potential keywords that are relevant for the target market are identified, then it's time to select those that have the best chance of being typed into the browser bar by prospective customers or readers.

-Again, Google's Keyword Planner to the rescue!
-Next to each potential keyword, Google shows the amount of monthly Internet search traffic that each term generates.
+In your keyword research using either Google AdWords or the a free research tool (such as at SERPS.com), it shows the amount of monthly Internet search traffic that each term generates.
 Ideally, it would be good to target those choices that have a couple thousand hits per month.
 However, on some long tail keywords and markets, a few hundred might be a stellar result!

 For Internet advertising or online writing, there are two strategies for utilizing this keyword data: